-What are the requirements?
+What are the documents required to apply?

 Before you start the application process, what you should do is put together all the documents and information you need to provide. iVisa does not ask very much of you.
 In fact, you only need the following:

-Passport – all Indian applicants must hold a valid passport that does not expire for at least another 6 months from the date of departure from Singapore
+- Passport – all Indian applicants must hold a valid passport that does not expire for at least another 6 months from the date of departure from Singapore

-Digital photo – the picture must be taken in the last 3 months and meet all the other guidelines for a passport photo.
+- Digital photo – the picture must be taken in the last 3 months and meet all the other guidelines for a passport photo.

-Valid e-mail address – iVisa will send you your visa via e-mail in PDF format.
+- Valid e-mail address – iVisa will send you your visa via e-mail in PDF format.
 Do not forget to print it out before departure.
 Preferably in multiple copies.

-Return flight ticket – you will be asked to present it when you arrive in Singapore.
+- Return flight ticket – you will be asked to present it when you arrive in Singapore.
 The immigration officers just want to make sure that you will leave before your visa expires.

 Step number two requires you make the payment and revise step one.
 The revision is more important than you think.
 A single typo can invalidate your visa.
 That is why you should double-check the information you provided so that no error is made.